Ruchithrt/WordCraft/README.md

-# TextUtils
+# WordCraft

-TextUtils is a versatile utility `React app` designed to simplify text manipulation tasks.
+WordCraft is a versatile utility `React app` designed to simplify text manipulation tasks.
 Built using JavaScript and incorporating `react-router-dom`, this app provides a seamless user experience for converting text cases, clearing formatting, copying to the clipboard, and even utilizing text-to-speech functionality.
 <hr>